knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 $ java -jar TiMqWay.jar tcp://iot.eclipse.org:1883
 ```

-Then, if you subscribe to TF/# you will immediately get the description info for the TiMqWay-Manager, which does all the nasty stuff for you.
+Then, if you subscribe to TF/# you will immediately get the description info for the TiMqWay-Manager, which does all the discovery stuff for you.

 In order to interact with some specific Tinkerforge-Stack (e.g. localhost), the following message has to be sent to the following topic:
 ```sh